Roblox/creator-docs/content/en-us/production/monetization/developer-products.md

 end)

 if developerProducts then
-	for _, developerProduct in pairs(developerProducts) do
+	for _, developerProduct in ipairs(developerProducts) do
 		for field, value in pairs(developerProduct) do
 			print(field .. ": " .. value)
 		end